dotnet/csharplang/proposals/ref-struct-interfaces.md

 Detailed notes:

-- A `allow T : ref struct` generic parameter cannot
+- A `where T : allows ref struct` generic parameter cannot
   - Have `where T : U` where `U` is a known reference type
   - Have `where T : class` constraint
-  - Cannot be used as a generic argument unless the corresponding parameter is also `allow T: ref struct`
+  - Cannot be used as a generic argument unless the corresponding parameter is also `where T: allows ref struct`
+- The `allows ref struct` can appear anywhere in the `where` clause
-- A type parameter `T` which has `allow T: ref struct` has all the same limitations as a `ref struct` type.
+- A type parameter `T` which has `allows ref struct` has all the same limitations as a `ref struct` type.

 ## Soundness